vikingeducation/prep_basics/test-yourself-answers.md

 #### How do you commit changes?

-By typing a git command, "git commit -m "Your message".
+By typing a git command, `git commit -m "Your message"`.
 It will move the files from staged to unmodified.
-Type "git status" prior to commit.
+Type `git status` prior to commit.
 You can see "Changes to be committed:".
-Type "git status" again after commit, you will see "nothing to commit, working directory clean".
+Type `git status` again after commit, you will see "nothing to commit, working directory clean".

-The other way is typing a git commit -am "Your message", which will both stage and commit changes.
+The other way is typing a `git commit -am "Your message"`, which will both stage and commit changes.

 *Contributed by [Coco Matthey](https://github.com/cocoyeh)*

 #### What is the difference between staging and committing changes?

-Staging is moving files from Modified to Staged by issuing a git command, "git add your_file", "git add . ", or "git add -A".
+Staging is moving files from Modified to Staged by issuing a git command, `git add your_file`, `git add . `, or `git add -A`.
 Committing is moving files from Staged to Unmodified.

 *Contributed by [Coco Matthey](https://github.com/cocoyeh)*